Poseidon: Walls of Troy

-Consort, lovers, victims and children
+Consort, lovers and children

-Poseidon was said to have had many lovers of both sexes (see expandable list below).
-His consort was Amphitrite, a nymph and ancient sea-goddess, daughter of Nereus and Doris.
+Poseidon was said to have had many lovers of both sexes.
+His consort was Amphitrite, an ancient sea-goddess and nymph, daughter of Nereus and Doris.
 In one account, attributed to Eratosthenes, Poseidon wished to wed Amphitrite, but she fled from him and hid with Atlas.
 Poseidon sent out many to find her, and it was a dolphin who tracked her down.
 The dolphin persuaded Amphitrite to accept Poseidon as her husband, and eventually took charge of their wedding.
 Poseidon then put him among the stars as a reward for his good services.
 Oppian says that the dolphin betrayed Amphitrite's whereabouts to Poseidon, and he carried off Amphitrite against her will to marry her.
 Together they had a son named Triton, a merman.

-Poseidon was the father of many heroes.
-He is thought to have fathered the famed Theseus.
-Poseidon also had an affair with Alope, his granddaughter through Cercyon, his son and King of Eleusis, begetting the Attic hero Hippothoon.
-Cercyon had his daughter buried alive but Poseidon turned her into the spring, Alope, near Eleusis.

 A mortal woman named Cleito once lived on an isolated island; Poseidon fell in love with the human mortal and created a dwelling sanctuary at the top of a hill near the middle of the island and surrounded the dwelling with rings of water and land to protect her.
 She gave birth to five sets of twin boys; the firstborn, Atlas, became the first ruler of Atlantis.

+Poseidon had an affair with Alope, his granddaughter through Cercyon, his son and King of Eleusis, begetting Hippothoon.
+Cercyon had his daughter buried alive but Poseidon turned her into the local spring.

-Not all of Poseidon's children were human.
-His other children include Polyphemus (the Cyclops) and, finally, Alebion and Bergion and Otos and Ephialtae (the giants).
+Poseidon was the father of many heroes.
+He is thought to have fathered the famed Theseus, Bellerophon, Alebion and Bergion.
+Not all of Poseidon's children were human, though.
+His other children include the giants Otos and Ephialtes, the Cyclops Polyphemus and, finally, Amycus was the son of Poseidon and the Bithynian nymph Melia.
 The philosopher Plato was held by his fellow ancient Greeks to have traced his descent to the sea-God Poseidon through his father Ariston and his mythic predecessors the demigod kings Codrus and Melanthus.

-Poseidon also took the young Nerites, the son of Nereus and Doris (and thus brother to Amphitrite) as a lover.
+Poseidon engaged in homesexual relationships as welll.
+He took the young Nerites, the son of Nereus and Doris (and thus brother to Amphitrite) as a lover.
 Nerites was also Poseidon's charioteer, and impressed all marine creatures with his speed.
 But one day the sun god, Helios, turned Nerites into a shellfish.
 Aelian, who recorded this tale as told by mariners, says it is not clear why Helios did this, but theorizes he might have been offended somehow, or that he and Poseidon were rivals in love, and Helios wanted Nerites to travel among the constellations instead of the sea-monsters.
 From the love between Poseidon and Nerites was born Anteros, mutual love.

-Other male lovers included Pelops and Patroclus.
+Other male lovers of Poseidon included Pelops and Patroclus.